dgaydukov/cert-ocpjp11/files/CompileAndRun.md

 There are 2 ways you can compile java module:
 * using standard java command - in this case you compile all files just like regular java files
 * using new module options - in this case you force compiler to compile java files as single module.
 Basically it's the same compilation, but it also checks if your project is a proper module:
-  * all 3 name for the module name should correspond: name passed into `--module` param, directory that holds the module, name inside `module-info.java` file
+  * all 3 name for the module name should correspond: name passed into `--module` param, directory that holds the module, module name inside `module-info.java` file
   * inside directory there should be file `module-info.java` with same module name as passed param and directory
-  * modular compilation create folder with module name, while simple is just put everything into output folder
-    * if you have output directory as `compiled` and module name as `module.app` - `javac` would compile into `compiled/module.app`, but with simple non-modular compilation, all files would be just in `src` folder
+  * modular compilation create folder with module name, while simple is just put everything into output folder: if you have output directory as `compiled` and module name as `module.app` - `javac` would compile into `compiled/module.app`, but with simple non-modular compilation, all files would be just in `src` folder
   * `--module-path` - expect 3 things:
     * jar file - if the file is non-modular jar then it's treated as AM
-    * folder with multiple jars - in this case all jars inside this directory are loaded into module path
     * exploded module - directory with same name as module with compiled classes
+    * folder with multiple jars or multiple exploded modules
   * `--module-path` - can be used with both `java/javac` commands:
     * when compiling if you need another already built module as dependency (you can specify both jar file or directory that contains jar file): `javac --module-path=module.printer -d compiled --module-source-path=src --module=module.app`
     * when running - you specify the path for jar or folder with compiled files: `java --module-path=compiled --module=module.abc/com.java.test.App`